peterwu-1031/abc-ErrorRec/README.md

 compile with `make ABC_USE_NO_PTHREADS=1`
     * See http://sourceware.org/pthreads-win32/ for pthreads on Windows
     * Precompiled DLLs are available from ftp://sourceware.org/pub/pthreads-win32/dll-latest
- 1. If compilation fails in file "src/base/main/libSupport.c", try the following:
+ 1. If compilation fails in the file "src/base/main/libSupport.c", try the following:
     * Remove "src/base/main/libSupport.c" from "src/base/main/module.make"
     * Comment out calls to `Libs_Init()` and `Libs_End()` in "src/base/main/mainInit.c"
  1. On some systems, readline requires adding '-lcurses' to Makefile.